praesongprasit/EventSiteTest/src/speakers/allen-geer.md

 <p>Prior to moving to New Zealand, Allen worked as a consultant and software engineer at several Fortune 500 enterprises across the United States.</p>

-<p>Allen has been involved with startups, multinational banks, and governments and seen DevOps and software development practices implemented to varying degrees at many different scales.</p>"
+<p>Allen has been involved with startups, multinational banks, and governments and has seen DevOps and software development practices implemented to varying degrees at many different scales.</p>"
 profileUrl: [{
   "name": "LinkedIn",
   "url" : "https://www.linkedin.com/in/allengeer/",